anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter03.md

 [Functest containers](https://wiki.opnfv.org/pages/viewpage.action?pageId=29098314)
 conform to this model which also fits the heterogeneous user deployments.

-From a CNTT Compliance state point, the capabilities are well described in [RA1 Core OpenStack Services APIs](../../../ref_arch/openstack/chapters/chapter05.md) which allows tuning the test configurations and the test lists to avoid skipping any test.
+From a Anuket Compliance state point, the capabilities are well described in [RA1 Core OpenStack Services APIs](../../../ref_arch/openstack/chapters/chapter05.md) which allows tuning the test configurations and the test lists to avoid skipping any test.
 It results that all tests covering optional capabilities and